 What are the side effects of Clavacillin?

 Clavacillin typically has mild side effects, like vomiting, nausea, and diarrhea.
 You might be able to alleviate these side effects by giving your dog food along with their medication.
 In rare cases, dogs experience severe side effects like seizures, hives, swelling, rashes, and difficulty breathing.
-Call your vet immediately if your dog appears to have an allergic reaction to the medication.
+Call your vet immediately an allergic reaction occurs.